 Answering “yes” doesn’t always mean that it’s a bad choice.
 However, understanding what triggers that spending is crucial to shaping your own “Should I buy this?” list of questions.

-Before you perfect your should-I-buy-it list of questions so that they’re useful during your weakest moments, you need to first identify what those are by:
+Before you perfect the “Should I buy this?” list of questions so that they’re useful during your weakest moments, you need to first identify what those weakest moments are by:

 - Figuring out where your money is going.